exaQ-ai/polyadicQML/README.rst

 Qiskit_.
 More are coming.

-As an introduction to the algorithm you can check out this `video presentation`_ from the **IBM Singapore Supercomputing Virtual Forum**.
-This code has been used to fully train a Quantum Machine Learning model on a real quantum computer to classify the Iris flower dataset.

 With polyadicQML_, Training a model on a simulator and testing it on a real quantum computer can be done in a few lines: